bartengine27/hostr/docs/detailedprerequisites.md

     ForwardAgent yes
   ```

+* **WSL ssh path**: On WSL you will have to change the path to ssl in the ansible configuration, open ~/.ansible.cfg and look for `ssh_executable`, enable this setting (remove the comment in front) and change its value to `/usr/bin/ssh`.

 * **Connect to the VM**: Once configured, you can connect to the VM using SSH.
 The agent forwarding will carry your authentication from the local machine to the VM:

   ```shell